Noosa Optical is bound by the Privacy Act 1988 (The Act), the Australian Privacy Principles (APPs), and the Optometrist’s Code of Conduct.

 We may also collect your personal information when you visit our website, send us an email or SMS, telephone us, make an online appointment or communicate with us using social media.
 In some circumstances, your personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from your guardian or responsible person.

-At times patient information is acquired through a third party, such as Medicare, Department of Veterans Affairs or a health fund.
-This information only relates to eligibility for services provided by those bodies, and is not used except in office, for third party billing procedures.
+The practice may also collect information about you through a third party such as Medicare, the Department of Veterans Affairs or a private health fund.
+This information only relates to eligibility for services provided by those bodies and is only used within the practice, for third party billing processes.

-Electronic record cards are kept for each patient.
-The only people who have access to patient records are the optometrists involved in the care of the patient, and practice staff, who need access for purposes such as optical dispensing and billing.
+The only people who have access to patient records are the Optometrists involved in the care of the patient, and practice staff, who need access for purposes such as optical dispensing and billing.
 No unauthorised persons are permitted to access the records.

 Practice staff are bound by confidentiality clauses in the terms of their employment.

-Practice will also take reasonable steps to destroy information held about a patient once that information is no longer required, is not contained in a public record or the Practice is required to maintain under an Australia Law or court order.
+The practice will also take reasonable steps to destroy information held about a patient once that information is no longer required, is not contained in a public record or the practice is required to maintain under an Australia Law or court order.